-Emma Brooke joined the board of United Way South Australia June 2014, and is an avid support of Not-For-Profit Organisations since moving to Adelaide in the past 18 months.
+Emma Brooke joined the board of United Way South Australia June 2014, and is an avid supporter of Not-For-Profit Organisations since moving to Adelaide in 2013.
 Emma and her husband moved to Adelaide with their 2 young boys, who now attend Scotch College in Mitcham.

 Through Emma’s retail, and banking/finance management career before children, Emma worked as a Bank Manager with ANZ through different regions on The Gold Coast and Sydney.
 A large amount of this time spent leading people and their careers, as well as building a strategy for customers that made sense to their financial goals.
 Being no stranger to diversity, Emma has spent several years at ANZ trying to make a difference around specific issues surrounding diversity, with particular focus on gender, cultural and age based diversity.
 Some of her work included a duration of time in arguably one of the most culturally diverse areas of Sydney, Lakemba.

 Through Emma’s management career, she also built experience through roles in Lending, Financial Planning, outside of the Retail banking Segment.
 Emma obtained a Management Certificate in Business in 2007 from L.M.A, and also holds a Certificate III in Financial Services from Deakin in 2002.

 Mr Geoff Vogt – Treasurer